 Xena: Warrior Princess - A Solstice Carol

-From the second season, and broadcast December 1996 this episode sees Xena and Gabrielle arrive in a kingdom where celebrating the Solstice is forbidden.
+From the second season and broadcast December 1996 this episode sees Xena and Gabrielle arrive in a kingdom where celebrating the Solstice is forbidden.
 Xena devises a plan to stop King Silvus from closing an orphanage.
-He is visited by three ghosts, who show him the error of his wicked ways.
+He is then visited by three ghosts who show him the error of his wicked ways.

 Follow Geek Dave on Twitter